 There’s so much more to us than innovation and great-tasting drinks; we’re also passionate about doing the right thing.
 Protecting our natural environment is a huge part of this

-To help us fill the 630,000 bottles of Ribena produced each day, our growers farm blackcurrants from over 4,000 acres of British countryside.
+To help us fill the 630,000 bottles of Ribena produced each day, our growers farm blackcurrants from nearly 5,000 acres of British countryside.
 Therefore, we have a huge responsibility to ensure that we source sustainably and for us this means supporting our growers to protect the environment and natural resources where they operate.

 How are we doing this?

 Amazing fruit production relies on fertile soil, water availability, natural pest control and pollination.

 So, to ensure we produce the tastiest and most sustainable crops possible, we employ a full-time agronomist (an expert in soil health) who works closely with our growers to put in place annual Biodiversity Action Plans (BAPs) and has been doing so since 2004.

 We’ve also partnered with FWAG (Farming & Wildlife Advisory Group) to ensure each of our growers has a resilient biodiversity plan that is tailored to the individual habitats found in and around their farms.
 With farms spanning the breadth of the UK; from Blairgowrie in Scotland to Herefordshire on the Welsh borders this ensures all climates are catered for.

 Protecting farm wildlife is an all-year round job for our growers but here’s what they’ve achieved so far:

 All of this has helped to protect some of the UK’s most endangered wildlife, with dormice, grass snakes, otters, yellow hammers, skylarks, bats and bumblebees all sited on our farms.

 Watch third-generation blackcurrant grower, Giles Coode-Adams bring our Biodiversity Action plan to life in this short video.